ajfriesen/ajfriesen.com/content/en/post/automount-luks-drive-and-run-backup-script-with-udev-and-systemd/index.md

 I have on of these handy dandy little HDD toasters.
 I just wanted to create some cold backups.
-As everybody, I never used that thing.
+Never used that thing as almost everybody (I know you did not :wink:)

 Why?
-I to lazy to do that, since it was always a manuall process.
+I am to lazy, since it was always a manuall process.
-That changes now with automount a LUKS drive with udev and systemd to back up my data.
+That changes now with automounting the LUKS drive with udev and systemd and run a backup script.
+Flipping a switch once in a while should be doable even for me.

 <!--more-->

 ## The goal

-1. Flip the power switch on that toaster (the HDDs is always inside one of the slots)
+1. Flip the power switch on that toaster (the HDDs is always inside in on of the slots)
 2. Automatlicy decrypt the LUKS device
 3. Mount the btrfs filesystem
 4. Copy some data with a backup script
 5. Unmount after the backup has finished
-6. Encrypt again
+6. Encrypt the disk again
-7. Maybe some sort of notification so that I know, that I safly swich off the hdd toaster (Not done yet)
+7. Maybe some sort of notification so that I know, that I can safely swich off the HDD toaster (Not done yet)

 The drive already is encrypted with LUKS2 and has a btrfs filesystem.
-This will not be covered here.
+This will not be covered.

 ## Create the udev rule for the specifc device

 The udev documentation is not that pleasant to read and somehow I feel the information is gathered all over the palce.
 So I started on the arch wik about udev [^1].
-This got me to writing udev rules [^3] articel which is good for understanding the conecpt.
+This got me to the *writing udev rules* articel[^3] which is good for understanding the conecpt.
 Please be carefull since some information on that article is outdated.
-An example is that in thies article he is using `udevinfo` to gather information about the device.
+An example: In the article `udevinfo` is used to gather information about the device.
 This tool is no longer available at least in arch linux and I think the succsessor is `udevadm`.

-I also found a german blog post [^2] about some simliar usecase.
+I also found a german blog post [^2] about some simliar usecase where somebody wants to mount an encrypted SD card with udev.
+Maybe this is worth a read.

+So let us start with my device.
-I tried to gather some specific information for my HDD but the information I got with the follwing output were not working with udev.
+Gather some specific information for my HDD:
-I am still not sure why.

 ```bash
 udevadm info -q all -n /dev/sdk